 - Cafes and restaurants — if you stop for lunch or dinner.

-Most people reserve the throne in the motorhome as a backup option for late night visits or urgent needs when a public toilet isn’t available.
+Most people reserve the throne in the motorhome as a backup option for late night visits or urgent needs when public toilets aren’t available.

 Having an efficient and well-designed toilet and shower on board makes any road trip so much more fun and comfortable.
 Because your motorhome’s fully self-contained, you’ll be able to freedom camp, and you won’t get caught out when nature calls.